VTCourses/CS4604_Project/Project2.md

 ## Bonus points
 You will grade other teams according to their presentations.
 E.g., If your team's project is `FilmFanatic`, then you will grade `TooManyGames` and `TravelLover` teams' presentations.

-Three teams with the highest score will receive a 10 bouns points for project assignment 2.
+Three teams with the highest score will receive a 10 bonus points for project assignment 2.

 ## Reference
 * [SQL Style Guide](https://www.sqlstyle.guide/#white-space)